dylanesque/Cheatsheets/css.md

 # Patterns

+To center using absolute positioning:

+1)  `position: absolute`
+2)  All 4 cardinal directions (top, left, bottom, right) set to `0px`
+3)  `margin: auto`
+4)  An explicit width and height

-- When you have a single element that needs to break from the usual flow of it's sibling elements, consider using a wrapping container to impose the behaviour you need in that particular instance.
+- When you have a single element that needs to break from the usual flow of it's sibling elements, consider using a wrapping container to impose the behavior you need in that particular instance.

 # Units